juniordiscart/ImpossibleOdds-Toolkit/README.md

 This toolkit has a custom entry in your project settings panel.
 It currently allows you to adjust the following settings:

-* Enable editor extensions: whether or not some context senstive menu's are enabled or not.
+* Enable editor extensions: whether or not some context sensitive menu's are enabled or not.
 * Editor logging level: enable/disable certain logging messages from being executed while playing in editor.
 * Player logging level: enable/disable certain logging messages from being executed in the player build.
 * Json serialization settings: define the default behaviour of the JSON serializer for certain Unity data types such as `Color`, `Vector3`, `Quaternion`, etc.